vdmitriyev/orcidtohtml/README.md

 ### About

-Webapp to convert BibTeX (ORCID based) into HTML
+A webapp to convert BibTeX (from the ORCID) into a HTML.

 ### Install using Docker